Writing Effective Press Releases with Business Reporter Joseph Weber

 12:20 – Weber discusses what channels an idea goes through before it becomes an assignment.

 16:30 – Weber describes whether he feels he can predict the fate of a pitch before it gets vetted and the secrets of successful PR.

-19:50 – Weber on whether we are in danger of loosing print news media journalism.
+19:50 – Weber on whether we risk losing print news media journalism.

-26:00 – Weber talks about whether journalists are partially responsible for missing the story on Enron.
+26:00 – Weber talks about whether journalists are partially responsible for missing the story of Enron.

 28:20 – Weber shares his viewpoint on the deal between Rupert Murdoch and The Wall Street Journal.